GilbertoCunha/Atmospheric-Scattering/README.md

 whole project.

 # The Vector class
-The vector class is just that, a class that represents vector.
+The vector class is just that, a class that represents vectors.
-I typically also use it to represent directions as unit vectors.
+I also use it to represent directions as unit vectors.
 It supports both cartesian and spherical coordinates, since these two coordinate systems are very useful for the development of this project.
 To create a vector object, you simply do the following:

 vector = Vector(first_coordinate,
                 second_coordinate,